-In older adults, the most accurate way to diagnose dehydration is through laboratory testing of the blood.
+For a truly accurate diagnosis in older adults, the most accurate way to diagnose dehydration is through laboratory testing of the blood.
 Dehydration generally causes abnormal laboratory results such as:

 - Elevated plasma serum osmolality: this measurement relates to how concentrated certain particles are in the blood plasma

 - Elevated creatinine and blood urea nitrogen: these tests relate to kidney function

 - Electrolyte imbalances, such as abnormal levels of blood sodium

 - Low urine sodium concentration (unless the person is on diuretics)

 (Doctors often sub-classify dehydration based on whether blood sodium levels are high, normal, or low.)